zhangks98/hospitalbees/README.md

   * The ordering of available clinics are sorted based on total estimated waiting time
 * View My Queue
   * The all-in-one place to view your current booking
-  * Check-in / Reactivate a missed queue number with a simple scan of QR code
+  * Check-in / Reactivate a missed queue at the clinic number with a simple scan of QR code
   * Get the number of patients in front of you in queue
   * Be notified timely
 * View Booking History